St. John USVI Travel Guide (Updated 2026): Best Beaches, Hikes & Tips

 Have you heard about the famous floating taco bar yet?
 Lime Out is an amazing way to experience St. John.
 Enjoy delicious tacos while on the water.
 At Lime Out you will find floats that you can sit in or you can just swim around with tacos.
 It is truly a unique experience that you should try not to miss.

-Getting To St. John
+How To Get To St. John

-St. John, the smallest island out of the 3 main US Virgin Islands (St. Thomas, St. John, and St, Croix).
+St. John, the smallest island out of the 3 main US Virgin Islands (St. Thomas, St. John, and St. Croix).

 You will most likely be arriving in the USVI in St. Thomas by plane or cruise ship.
 The largest airport is the Charlotte Amalie Airport (Cyril E. King Airport) in St. Thomas.